tgbugs/pyontutils/README.md

 	for them from InterLex.

 ## Requirements
-This repo requires Python3.5 or later.
-See setup.py for the additional requirements. ontload requires Java8 and >=maven3.3 in order to build SciGraph.
+This repo requires Python3.6 or later.
+See setup.py for additional requirements. ontload requires Java8 and >=maven3.3 in order to build SciGraph.
 [parcellation.py](pyontutils/parcellation.py) requires [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/)
 to be installed or you need to obtain the [atlases](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases) in